Campus Networks: From Idea to Impact (Part 2)

 Connectivity is the new cloud.
 Ten years ago, the cloud wasn’t about servers; it was about packaging infrastructure into a service customers could actually consume.
 Private 5G and campus networks are at the same inflection point.
 Part 1 showed how giants like SailGP, Newmont, and Aker BP proved the technology in extreme conditions, on racing seas, in deep mines, and across offshore rigs.
 But for startups, the question isn’t whether private networks work.
 The question is how to turn them into something customers will pay for, month after month.

-That’s what this post delivers: a Monetization Blueprint for private wireless with three practical models, backed by real-world startup examples, that show how to transform connectivity from an engineering achievement into a sustainable business.
+That’s what this post delivers: a Monetization Blueprint for private wireless with three practical models that show how to transform connectivity from an engineering achievement into a sustainable business.

 Networks-as-Easy-as-Netflix: The NaaS Model